russellmatt66/russellmatt66.github.io/_phys/2024-08-22_idealmhd-chareqn.md

 where $\vec{Q}$ are the [Ideal MHD variables](./2024-08-15_fluxjacobian#eq:imhdvars), and $\mathbf{A}, \mathbf{B}$, and $\mathbf{C}$, are the [Flux Jacobians](./2024-08-15_fluxjacobian#the-flux-jacobians).
 These mathematical objects express how the fluxes vary with respect to the fluid variables, and they contain important information about the properties of the system related to the type of the equations, their characteristics, and stability.

 ### Eigenvalues and Eigenvectors
 &nbsp;&nbsp;&nbsp;&nbsp; If you study physics, or engineering, to a serious degree, then you will eventually run into the concepts of an "eigenvalue", and an "eigenvector".
-If you are already familiar, and comfortable, with what these are, and just want to get to the meat of this post [where the eigenvalues of the Ideal MHD Flux Jacobians are calculated](#the-ideal-mhd-eigenvalues), then please follow this link, and feel free to skip this section as it will be a brief introduction to these concepts.
+If you are already familiar, and comfortable, with what these are, and just want to get to the meat of this post [where the characteristic equation of the Ideal MHD Flux Jacobians is derived](#the-ideal-mhd-characteristic-equation), then please follow this link, and feel free to skip this section as it will be a brief introduction to these concepts.

 &nbsp;&nbsp;&nbsp;&nbsp; These, somewhat intimidating, names bely deceptively simple ideas, but which are also devilishly rich with detail to understand the deeper you go, and understanding which begins by talking about the idea of a *system*.
 Intuitively, you can understand a system as something where input goes in, something happens to it, and output comes out.
 For example, the American education system takes in children around the age of five, obliges them to sit down and learn for seven hours a day, five days a week, asks them do homework for another three starting when they reach high school, and keeps them in this cycle for thirteen years.
 What comes out of this system is hopefully an educated, well-socialized populace of workers who can think critically, make informed decisions, and perform tasks which add value to society in exchange for a cut of this value in the form of monetary compensation which allows them to meet their basic needs, and do things which they find fulfilling.